Or perhaps your friends and neighbours have been asking questions to which you don't know the answers. Questions like:

 Similarly there is no formal registration required in Australia.
 Backyard flock concerns should be reported to the Chief Veterinary Officer of your state or territory.

 1. Centers for Disease Control and Prevention, USA.
 Avian Flu.
 Pub.
-March 2019.
+March 2019, updated regularly.

 3. Australian Government, Department of Agriculture: Avian influenza or Bird Flu.
 Pub.
-2019.
+2019, updated as the disease requires (the disease is largely contained in Australia).

 5. World Health Organisation: Influenza (Avian and other zoonotic).
 Pub.
 November 2018.